JamieMBright/csd-library/README.md

 Welcome to the CSD methodology library.
 This is a collection of as many CSD methodologies as was found in literature and subsequently coded into Matlab.
 Note that many of the models required some form of interpretation or conversion.
-Each model (found in the 'models' directory) state the citation of the literature article or conference proceedings from where the model was interpretted.
+Each model (found in the 'models' directory) state the citation of the literature article or conference proceedings from where the model was interpreted.
-In case that the methdology was provided in code, the disclaimer reads "Coded and Converted by..." as opposed to just "Coded by...".
+In the case when the methodology was provided in code, the disclaimer reads "Coded and Converted by..." as opposed to just "Coded by..."

 Whilst the CSD methodologies from literature do state their express intentions between type (1) and type (2) methodologies, our investigation determines that they are often not adept at their intended use case.
 As such, it is recommended to consider the different methodologies (start by using the Example.m script) in order to get a feel for their strengths and weaknesses.